Githubguy132010/qcode/README.EN.md

 3. Add the token in Cloud Sync settings
 4. Automatic sync will be enabled

+## 🤖 AI-Powered Features

+### AI Release Notes
+QCode uses Google's Gemini 2.0 Flash Lite to generate intelligent, user-friendly summaries of app updates:

+- **Smart Summaries** - AI analyzes commits and pull requests to create engaging release notes
+- **User-Focused** - Converts technical changes into user benefits
+- **Automatic Generation** - No manual effort required for release note creation
+- **Fallback Support** - Works without AI when needed

+### Features
+- **Intelligent Analysis** - Understands the context of code changes
+- **User Benefits** - Focuses on how changes affect the user experience
+- **Emoji Enhancement** - Uses emojis to make updates more engaging
+- **Rate Limited** - Respects API limits with intelligent fallbacks

+### Setup AI Features
+1. Get a free API key from [Google AI Studio](https://makersuite.google.com/app/apikey)
+2. Add `GEMINI_API_KEY=your_key_here` to your `.env.local` file
+3. AI-powered release notes will be automatically generated
+4. If no API key is provided, fallback summaries are used

 ## 🛠️ Technical Stack

 - **Framework**: Next.js 15 with App Router